Serving Clients Throughout Southern California

 On the other hand, some violent crimes don’t have bail.
 The judge might rule that the suspect is dangerous to the community and refuse to let them go free.
 The suspect’s criminal record might also play into the possibility and total bail amount.
 Employed suspects often get lower bail amounts as well, since they’re productive members of society.

-Contact a Bail Bondsman
+Contact a California Bail Bondsman

 contact a bail bondsman